 Yet Comey’s picture of himself I did not believe.

-He seemed to love playing an audacious double game,
+He seemed to love playing, an audacious double game,

-Private meetings and notes to snare and win acclaim.
+With private meetings and notes to snare and win acclaim.

-Might we have a new government with less duplicity?
+Might we have a new government—more duplicity-free?

 The chiseling airlines, the landlords and bankers—